Jontem/jontem.github.io/_posts/2022-01-13-how-to-deploy-an-aks-cluster-in-azure.md

   - kubernetes
 ---

-This how to on how to deploy a kubernetes cluster in azure(AKS).
+This is a guide on how to deploy a kubernetes cluster in azure(AKS).
 The steps below is done with az cli in a bash terminal.

 ## Creating a resource group
 First of all we need a resource group to deploy our resources.
 This is where our kubernetes cluster will be created together with our custom vnet.